KristofferC/KristofferC.github.io/content/post/tokenize.md

 end
 ```

-It takes a `path` to a folder and applies the function `f` on each filepath.
+It takes a `path` to a folder and applies the function `f` on each file in that path.
 The `walkdir` function works recursively so each file will be visited this way.

 Finally, we create a `Counter` and call the previously created `count_tokentypes` on all files